peterwwillis/devopsyoga-content/about.md

 ### How can I contribute?
    Fork us on GitHub and send us a pull request!
 Pretty much all content will be accepted, assuming it can be licensed properly.
 If you don't want to use GitHub, send us a patch.

+### Why is the site called DevOps.*yoga*?

+Mostly it was just a short domain name, but DevOps does have things in common with [Yoga](https://en.wikipedia.org/wiki/Yoga).

+Both their principles describe a kind of culture based on a set of values and goals.
+They have different definitions depending on whom you ask, and are often misunderstood through pop culture.
+They are both misunderstood in pop culture as a reduction of one facet of their ideas.
+And they are both require a unique journey.
+They may be more different than alike, but they both seek enrichment, improvement, and enlightenment, through a multifaceted practice.

 [DevOps]: what-is-devops.md